iluwatar/java-design-patterns/intercepting-filter/README.md

 Use the Intercepting Filter pattern when

+* In Java web applications to manage cross-cutting concerns.
-* Use the Intercepting Filter pattern when you need to apply pre-processing and post-processing steps to requests and responses, typically in web applications.
+* When you need to apply pre-processing and post-processing steps to requests and responses, typically in web applications.
 * Suitable for handling cross-cutting concerns such as logging, authentication, data compression, and encryption transparently.

 ## Intercepting Filter Pattern Java Tutorials